kgknutsson/terraform-modules/static_site/README.md

 # Terraform module for deploying Azure Static Web App resources

-Use this module to deploy Azure Static Web App instances with Terraform.
+Use this module to deploy Azure Static Web App resources with Terraform.

 ## Usage